lanastasov/hint/hint.md

 - if you could only pick up one new skill this summer (2015), redux should be on top of your list

 - Never spend so much time on your studies that you neglect your social skills.

+- Never mispend your time.
+Always ask yourself if what you are doing right now is actually worthwhile investment.